-The candidates for Florida’s hotly-contested 27th Congressional U.S. Senate seat squared off in their first televised debate hosted by Telemundo 51, clashing on everything from immigration and the economy to South Florida's climate change and traffic congestion issues.
+The candidates for Florida’s hotly-contested 27th Congressional U.S. House seat squared off in their first televised debate hosted by Telemundo 51, clashing on everything from immigration and the economy to South Florida's climate change and traffic congestion issues.

 The exclusive debate will air at 1 p.m.
 Saturday in Spanish on Telemundo 51 and online on Telemundo51.com, and in English on NBC6.com.
 The one-hour debate was recorded at WSCV’s studios and moderated by Telemundo 51’s senior political reporter Marilys Llanos.

 Former U.S. Health and Human Services Secretary Donna Shalala, broadcast journalist Maria Elvira Salazar, and immigration attorney Mayra Joli are running to replace Rep. Ileana Ros-Lehtinen, who announced her intention to retire after almost 30 years in Congress.

 Throughout the debate, the Democrat Shala stressed the importance of her experience in Washington, while the Republican Salazar focused on her years of covering issues impacting the community.
 Joli, who is running as an independent, said she isn't beholden to any political party or special interests.

 The first question the candidates were asked about was Obamacare, a key issue affecting District 27, which has the highest number of people enrolled in Obamacare in the nation.
 Salazar said she believes parts of Obamacare are good but it's still flawed, and argued that instead of a healthcare monopoly there should be competition to improve the service.
 Shalala said Obamacare is an excellent program that has helped working people afford comprehensive health care, but admitted that it needs some fixing.
 Joli said she'd like to eliminate Obamacare.